Igglybuff/awesome-piracy/Readme.md

 - [Bonarr](https://github.com/klassicstudios/Bonarr) A fork of Radarr to work with porn.
 - [traktarr](https://github.com/l3uddz/traktarr) Script to add new series & movies to Sonarr/Radarr based on Trakt lists.
 - [Mylar](https://github.com/evilhero/mylar) An automated Comic Book Downloader (cbr/cbz) for use with SABnzbd, NZBGet, and torrents
-- [LazyLibrarian](https://github.com/DobyTang/LazyLibrarian) LazyLibrarian is a program to follow authors and grab metadata for all your digital reading needs.
 - [CloudBox](https://cloudbox.works/) An All-In-One, Cloud-Centric, Media Server Solution
 - [Piracy and automation, an overview](https://docs.google.com/document/d/1TwUrRj982WlWUhrxvMadq6gdH0mPW0CGtHsTOFWprCo/edit) Guide by /u/JukeCity101 on how to improve your experience pirating with automation tools
 - [Nefarious](https://lardbit.github.io/nefarious/) Nefarious is a web application that helps you download movies and TV shows.